cneralich/private-terraform-enterprise/examples/bootstrap-google/README.md

-This module preps your gcp project for a v5 installs.
-This will create a vpc, subnet and firewall, as well as generate a certificate.
+This Module preps your GCP Project for an installation of Terraform Enterprise.
+This Module will create a VPC, Subnet, GCS Bucket, Postrgres Database, Firewalls, and SSL Certificate.

 ## Pre-req

-The only thing required to be previously conifgured is:

-- A DNS zone in gcp
+The following items must be configured prior to using this Module:

-- A project
+- A GCP Project
-- Valid credentials stored in json format
+- Valid GCP Credentials stored in JSON format
+- A valid DNS Zone
+- A valid Domain

 ## required variables

-- `project` -- name of the gcp project to install into
+- `project` -- name of the GCP Project into which you'll install Terraform Enterprise
-- `creds` -- path to and name of the json credential file to use
+- `creds` -- path to and name of the JSON Credential file to use
-- `domain` -- the domain to be used
+- `domain` -- the Domain to be used
-- `dnszone` -- the pre-configured dnszone
+- `dnszone` -- the pre-configured DNS Zone
+- `postgresql_password` -- password for your Postgres Database